b-goldney/dot_files/readme.md

 - skeleton files (i.e. skeleton.*)
   - saved here: /.vim/templates/skeletons/
-  - the skeleton files are symlinked in this .config directory
+  - symlinks are here: /Users/brandongoldney/.vim/after/ftplugin

-- cpp.vim and html.vim
+- *.vim
-  - saved in .config and used to update formatting.
+  - saved in .config/formatting and used to update formatting.
 Including the formatting in .vimrc does not work becaue it is overriden by plug-ins.